MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-python.md

 Congratulations on running your first Python app from Visual Studio, in which you've learned a little about using Visual Studio as a Python IDE!

 Because the steps you followed in this Quickstart are fairly generic, you've probably guessed that they can and should be automated.
-Such automation is the role of Visual Studio *project templates*.
+Such automation is the role of Visual Studio project templates.
 Select the button below for a demonstration that creates a web app similar to the one you created in this article, but with fewer steps.

 > [!div class="nextstepaction"]
 > [Quickstart - Create a Python project using a template](../python/quickstart-02-python-in-visual-studio-project-from-template.md)